vyavdoshenko/rust_lang/README.md

 ```
 $ cargo build --release
 ```
-* How to build and run release cargo project:
+* How to build and run a release cargo project:
 ```
 $ cargo run --release
 ```